MIROptics/QiskitBlocks/README.md

 # QiskitBlocks
 Teaches quantum computing and Qiskit in a Minetest block world.
+Here's a [brief video demo of QiskitBlocks](https://vimeo.com/356185384)

 ## Installation
 - Download and install [Minetest 5.0.1](https://www.minetest.net/).
 Note: This site has a preferred alternative to MacOS Homebrew installation: https://www.techspot.com/downloads/5585-minetest.html